Don’t Fall for Debt Consolidation or Debt Settlement Scams!

 In fact, the IRS recently audited 63 credit counseling firms, and other audits are expected.
 Criminal investigations are also underway.
 The reasons for the audits and investigations are that the IRS takes the position that these firms are often profit-making entities, with fees benefiting executives or relatives of the firms, while doing little in the nature of benefiting consumers.
 The Federal Trade Commission warns consumers about the industry on the FTC website.

-As bankruptcy lawyers, the New Mexico bankruptcy practice of Don Harris often meets people after it is too late.
+As bankruptcy lawyers, New Mexico Financial and Family Law often meets people after it is too late.
 Many people come to see our firm after they have spent sometimes thousands of dollars on a fraudulent payment plan; they then find that one or more creditors were not participating, and are suing the consumer.
 Facing garnishment, they come to see a bankruptcy lawyer.

 Before considering any credit counseling or debt consolidation arrangement, consider these facts when comparing bankruptcy to a private company that promises to “avoid bankruptcy.”